Hritik-HP/Emotion-Detection/README.md

 # Emotion-Detection

-This project is basically based on live Facial-detection whether you are Angry, Sad, Fear, Surprise and more <br />
+This project is basically based on live Facial-detection whether you are Angry, Sad, Fear, Surprise and more this project let you know all your facial expression <br />

 # Libraries Used
 > ### You need to install all the libraries on your terminal 1st <br />